 We recommend the following tips for operating your petting zoo or farm:

-- Staff/Volunteers must encourage all visitors to wash their hands after handling the animals and before consuming food or drinks.
+- All visitors should wash their hands after handling the animals and before consuming food or drinks.

-- There should be a minimum of one handwashing station with hot/warm water, liquid soap and paper towels immediately adjacent to the animal petting area.
-Washrooms in nearby stores or restaurants are NOT sufficient.
-The use of antiseptic hand wipes or gels is NOT a replacement for providing hand wash sinks.
+- Minimum of one hand washing station with hot/warm water, liquid soap and paper towels immediately adjacent to the animal petting area.
+Washrooms in nearby stores or restaurants are not sufficient.
+The use of antiseptic hand wipes or gels is not a replacement for providing hand wash sinks.

 - Automatic taps are recommended.
 Hand soap and paper towels should be in dispensers.

 - Temporary hand wash stations should be installed when permanent facilities are not immediately available.

 - The exit to the animal area should be controlled and monitored to ensure children pass by and use the hand washing facilities.

 - Hand washing facilities must be accessible by all visitors -- that is, at the right heights for both children and adults or with raised standing areas provided for children.
 Check to ensure setup does not a present tripping or falling hazard.

 - The public should not be permitted access to any animal enclosure except under the direct supervision of trained personnel.
 These enclosures should be kept locked outside of regular business hours.

 - Ensure that any manure is quickly and thoroughly cleaned up and appropriately discarded.
 Straw and sawdust bedding should be replaced at least daily.